awsdocs/iam-user-guide/doc_source/reference_policies_examples_s3_cognito-bucket.md

 The two main components of Amazon Cognito are user pools and identity pools\.
 User pools are user directories that provide sign\-up and sign\-in options for your app users\.
 Identity pools enable you to grant your users access to other AWS services\.
 You can use identity pools and user pools separately or together\.

-For more information about Amazon Cognito, see the following:
+For more information about Amazon Cognito, see [Amazon Cognito User Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html)\.
-+ [Amazon Cognito Identity](https://docs.aws.amazon.com/mobile/sdkforandroid/developerguide/cognito-auth.html) in the *AWS Mobile SDK for Android Developer Guide*
-+ [Amazon Cognito Identity](https://docs.aws.amazon.com/mobile/sdkforios/developerguide/cognito-auth.html) in the *AWS Mobile SDK for iOS Developer Guide*